 Develop and manage an ongoing pool of skilled volunteers and student/community interns to create community-based programs and assist with other productions as needed (including government and educational content, if requested).

 Q: What is the relationship between CMAC, the JPA, and local cities?

-A: CMAC, as a nonprofit access corporation, would operate access channels and facilities and provide services under contract with the Fresno-Clovis Cable Access Joint Powers Authority (JPA).
-Each city represented within the JPA, or which designates CMAC as its PEG management provider, is automatically granted a seat on the CMAC Board of Directors.
+A: CMAC, as a nonprofit access corporation, operates access channels and facilities and provide services under contract with the Fresno-Clovis Community Media Authority, a Joint Powers Authority (JPA) between the Cities of Fresno and Clovis.

 Q: How will CMAC protect the community from potentially “offensive” programs on PEG Channels?

 A: CMAC takes its PEG management responsibility very seriously and encourages only the highest and best use of the resource.
 CMAC’s PEG Access policies prohibit obscene, indecent and slanderous material as well as any content advocating violence or hate.
-Programs designed for mature audiences will require an on-screen message alerting viewers to the nature of the program as well as a “broadcast flag” to activate TV parental controls (V-chip).
+Programs designed for mature audiences will require an on-screen message alerting viewers to the nature of the program.
 In addition, programs with mature themes may be restricted for airing only between the hours of midnight and 5am.
 These protections are equal to, or greater than, those offered by any broadcast, cable or satellite service currently operating in Fresno County.